 2. Help standardize your processes through documentation

-3. Demonstrate your agency meets the standards for state bank and mortgage supervision
+3. Demonstrate your agency meets the standards for state supervision

 4. Share ideas and best practices for state regulation of financial services

-5. Strengthen state bank and mortgage regulation by meeting a shared set of principles
+5. Strengthen state financial regulation by meeting a shared set of principles

 Roadmap to Accreditation